September 2009

 Museum group

-These four images © 2009 Historisch-technisches Museum, Sömmerda
+These four images © 2009 Historisch-technische Museum, Sömmerda

 These twenty one images © 2009 Bernard Green

-1 Possibly not, as it now seems there was a fourth machine, a Soemtron ETR 221.
-This would appear to be a very rare printing version of the ETR 220, housed in two units: a desktop keyboard and printer connected through an umbilical cable to the main electronics unit.
-As a possible precursor to the ETR 224 this unit is thought to have suffered from propagation delay problems in the umbilical cable between the printer and the electronics unit. back
+1. Possibly not a complete collection, as it now seems there was a fourth machine, a Soemtron ETR221.
+This would appear to be a very rare printing version of the ETR220, housed in two units with a desktop keyboard and printer connected through an umbilical cable to the main electronics unit.
+As a possible precursor to the ETR224 this unit is thought to have suffered from propagation delay and timing problems caused by the umbilical cable between the printer and the electronics unit and so never made it into production.
+Apparently only ten prototypes were made.[back] [top]